In the Liechtenstein legal system in civil and criminal

 offices of Dr Dr Batliner & Dr Gasser, the largest

-celebrated its 50th anniversary in 2004 and comprises
+celebrated its 55th anniversary in 2009, comprises of

 His firm's expertise extends to litigation in all

-violations of the law.
-The firm has been very
+of the law.
+The firm has been very successful in the

 Dr Gasser is admitted both in Liechtenstein and